ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
-Most recurrences at the original cancer site or in the neck happen during the first 18 to 24 months after the original treatment.
+Most recurrences in the same place or in the neck happen in the first 18 to 24 months after the original treatment.
 People who stop using tobacco, preferably before treatment begins, have a better chance of living longer.
+Using tobacco during radiation therapy takes away any benefit it may offer.

 When there is a recurrence, a cycle of testing will begin again to learn as much as possible.
 In particular, treatment planning when there is tumor spread and growth at distant organs (called M1 or distant metastasis; see the Stages and Grades section) requires very careful evaluation and treatment.
 After testing is done, you and your doctor will talk about your treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, chemotherapy, and targeted therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.